 Earning a doctorate takes much longer.
 Most programs take between four and six years.
 And don't forget licensure requirements.
 Meeting these can take more time after you graduate.

 What Is The Cost of a Master’s in Counseling Psychology?

-Top 37 Counseling Psychology Graduate Programs in Phoenix
+Schools with Counseling Psychology Masters & PhD Degree Programs in Phoenix

 GradSchools.com offers 3 Counseling Psychology Programs & Graduate Degrees in Phoenix

 Liberty University Online